nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  35% -  Can clash with Jupiter's  need for structure and tradition,  leading to a tendency to reject authority and disregard established systems.
 * **Tilt:**  30% Harmony Tilt

-**Jupiter/Uranus (Yang Jupiter, Following Uranus): The Global Revolutionary, Expanding Consciousness**
+**Jupiter/Uranus (Yang Jupiter, Uranus Following): The Global Revolutionary, Expanding Consciousness**
 * **Principle:** This archetype embodies a boundless enthusiasm for social change and a visionary perspective on humanity's potential for growth and evolution.
 They are driven by Jupiter's expansive optimism and Uranus's revolutionary spirit, seeking to create a more just and equitable world through education, social reform, and a celebration of diversity.
 They follow Jupiter's lead, with Uranus's disruptive energy amplifying their message of hope and progress.
 * **Examples:**  Humanitarian leaders,  global activists,  teachers who inspire a love of learning,  artists who promote cross-cultural understanding.
 * **Core Dissonance:** The core dissonance lies in a potential lack of practicality and a tendency towards unrealistic idealism, leading to grand visions that are difficult to manifest in the real world.